Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 By hooking into Bevy, a fully-featured (but not yet complete) game engine, `bevy_ui` actually has preliminary solutions in most of these domains!

-So why is it overwhelming viewed as more Bavy than Bevy?
+So why is it overwhelmingly viewed as more Bavy than Bevy?
 [Having used](https://github.com/bevyengine/bevy/discussions/2235), worked on, and listened to users using `bevy_ui`, here are the key problems, as of Bevy 0.12.
 These are loosely ranked in order of subjective impact on user experience.

 1. Spawning entities with tons of custom properties requires a lot of boilerplate.
    1. Endless nesting and `..Default::default()` *everywhere*.
    2. This gets so, so much worse [when working with multiple entities arranged in a tree](https://github.com/bevyengine/bevy/blob/v0.12.0/examples/ui/ui.rs).
+As mentioned, you can't use bundles for this.
    3. A data-driven workflow isn't widely used, because Bevy's scenes are [verbose and inadequately documented](https://github.com/bevyengine/bevy/discussions/9538).
 2. Bevy needs a real abstraction for widgets.
    1. Not all widgets can be meaningfully represented as a single entity.
-   2. Basic widgets are missing: we only have buttons and images.
+   2. Bevy provides precious few prebuilt widgets: we only have buttons and images.
    3. Because we lack a standardized abstraction, even [adding the simplest, most useful widgets is controversial and gets bogged down](https://github.com/bevyengine/bevy/pull/7116).
+(To be clear, this isn't the fault of the reviewers or the author.)
 3. Using systems in a schedule is not a great fit for data binding.
-   1. UI behavior is almost always one-off, extremely lightweight tasks.
+   1. UI behavior is almost always one-off or very sparse.
+   2. Tasks launched from the UI are usually either quite small, or are throwing work into an async pool.
-   2. We really want to be able to reference a single, specific entity plus its parent and children.
+   3. We really want to be able to reference a single, specific entity plus its parent and children.
-      1. Getting around this requires the creation of dozens and dozens of marker components: virtually one for each button.
+      1. Getting around this requires the creation of dozens and dozens of marker components: virtually one for every button, text box, image, container, etc.
-   3. 99% of the time, these systems will be doing no work.
-This wastes time, as the schedule must
+   4. 99% of the time, these systems will be doing no work.
+This wastes time, as the schedule must constantly poll to see if anything needs to be done.
-4. Managing and traversing hierarchies (up, down and sideways) in `bevy_ecs` really sucks.
+4. Managing and traversing hierarchies (both up and down) in `bevy_ecs` really sucks.
    1. [Relations](https://github.com/bevyengine/bevy/issues/3742) can't come soon enough.
 5. Bevy's input handling for UI is very primitive.
    1. The [`Interaction`](https://docs.rs/bevy/0.12.0/bevy/ui/enum.Interaction.html) component for dealing with pointer input [is too limited](https://github.com/bevyengine/bevy/issues/7371).
    2. [Multi-touch support](https://github.com/bevyengine/bevy/issues/15) for mobile is [quite limited](https://github.com/bevyengine/bevy/issues/2333).
    3. [Keyboard and gamepad navigation](https://github.com/bevyengine/rfcs/pull/41) is currently missing.
    4. There is no first party support for an [action abstraction](https://github.com/leafwing-studios/leafwing-input-manager) for configurable keybindings.
-   5. Bevy's picking support is very simplistic, and isn't easily extended to non-rectangular elements or those in world-space.
+   5. Bevy's picking support is very simplistic, and isn't easily extended to non-rectangular elements or those in world-space. ([`bevy_mod_picking`](https://crates.io/crates/bevy_mod_picking) please...)
-6. Flexbox (and to a much lesser extent CSS Grid) are [hard to learn and have frustrating edge cases and a terrible API](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349519044271857).
+6. Flexbox (and to a much lesser extent CSS Grid) are [hard to learn, have frustrating edge cases, and a terrible API](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349519044271857).
+Can *you* explain what `flex-basis` does?
 7. Font rendering in `bevy_ui` is sometimes remarkably ugly, due to a [just fixed bug](https://github.com/bevyengine/bevy/pull/10537).
 8. Bevy is missing a styling abstraction.
    1. Implementation could be done today: just modify components!
 9. Adding non-trivial visuals to `bevy_ui` is too hard.
    1. We're missing [rounded corners](https://github.com/bevyengine/bevy/pull/8973): essential for good-looking code-defined UI.
+(They're currently very fashionable for UI.
+We *could* just wait a few years for them to go out of fashion, but they'll be back in a few years after that anyway.)
+   2. We don't have drop shadows either, but no one cares.
-   2. We're missing [nine-patch support](https://github.com/bevyengine/bevy/pull/10588): essential for good-looking but flexible asset-defined UI.
+   3. We're missing [nine-patch support](https://github.com/bevyengine/bevy/pull/10588): essential for good-looking but flexible asset-defined UI.
-   3. Until Bevy 0.12's UI materials, there was no escape hatch that let you add your own rendering abstractions within `bevy_ui`.
+   4. Until Bevy 0.12's UI materials, there was no escape hatch that let you add your own rendering abstractions within `bevy_ui`.
-10. Building UIs in pure code or by typing out a scene file is always going to be painful and error-prone: a visual editor would be great.
+10. Building UIs in pure code or by typing out a scene file can be painful and error-prone: a visual editor would be great.
 11. [World-space UI](https://github.com/bevyengine/bevy/issues/5476) is very poorly supported, and uses an [entirely different set of tools](https://github.com/bevyengine/bevy/blob/v0.12.0/examples/2d/text2d.rs).
     1. This is essential for games (healthbars, unit frames), but is also really useful for things like markers and labels in GIS or CAD applications.
 12. `bevy_ui` has no first-class animation support.